krueger90/Rest-Assured-Demo-Project/README.md

 # Rest-Assured-Demo-Project

-# Intro
+## Intro

 The purpose of this project is to demonstrate my abilities in framework setup and test writing and implementation using Rest Assured.
-The tests will focus on automating various scenarios on a dummy SUT (a third party website specially created for this purpose).
+The tests will focus on automating various scenarios on dummy APIs.

-# How To:

-1.
+## Pre-requirements:

+I used versions **v21.0.1** and **3.9.5** of Java and Maven respectively.
+You can use the same, later or a minimum version of Java 8.

+## Installation

+cd into rest-assured-demo folder and run `mvn install`.

+## Tests

+cd into rest-assured-demo folder and run `mvn test`.